Denstone College

-Denstone College is a mixed, private, boarding and day school in Denstone, Uttoxeter, Staffordshire, England.
+Denstone College is a co-educational, private, boarding and day school in Denstone, Uttoxeter, Staffordshire, England.
 It is a Woodard School, having been founded by Nathaniel Woodard, and so Christian traditions are practised as part of College life.
 It is a member of the Headmasters' and Headmistresses' Conference.

 History

 Nathaniel Woodard founded the school, originally called St Chad's College, as his flagship school in the Midlands, following earlier foundations in southern England.
 Work on the school began in 1868 and it opened in 1873 with 46 boys, under the direction of Edward Clarke Lowe, provost of the Midland district of the Woodard Corporation.
 The buildings were designed by William Slater and Richard Carpenter in the Neo-Gothic style.
 The school buildings, hall, chapel and war memorial are all Grade II listed.

 The school's chapel was built in 1879–87 by Carpenter and Benjamin Ingelow in a late 13th-century Gothic style; it consists of a four-bay nave with a polygonal apse.
 Land for the school was given by Sir Thomas Percival Heywood who owned the nearby Riverside Doveleys mansion.
 Sir Thomas was the school's first bursar.
 The war memorial, representing St George, stands in the Lonsdale quadrangle and was unveiled in 1925.
 The design was by Sir Aston Webb and Son and the sculptor Alfred Drury.
 In the chapel is the provost’s Cross (an processional iron cross carried before the provost on formal occasions) which was a gift to the college by Pope Shenouda III, The Coptic Pope of Alexandria in Egypt.

 Day boys and girls were admitted in 1976, with girls’ boarding launched in two houses in 1981.
 A Royal and Ancient-accredited nine-hole golf course was opened in 1992, a new sports hall in 2000 and the schoolroom was completely refurbished as a modern theatre in 2003.
 A purpose-built music school and additional classrooms were completed in 2010.
 A further classroom block and the new sports pavilion and complex were completed in 2012, followed by a new library in 2014 and a university-style extension to girls boarding accommodation.
 The most recent addition to the school is the new languages and maths classroom block, titled "The Derbyshire Building", completed in 2017.

 The school is divided into the following houses, named after the founders and benefactors of the school: Heywood, Philips, Shrewsbury, Meynell, Woodard and Selwyn.
-Previously, there were two other houses, Lonsdale and Lowe, which now no longer exist.
+Previously, there were two other houses, Lonsdale and Lowe, which were closed but have since been reopened.
 These were also named after benefactors of the school.